HannimalCrackers/Parseltongue/posts/008_datasets.md

 Installed Google Cloud SDK in the environment.
 Made new configuration called mals75500-cities.
 Also created new project called mals75500-cities.
 Using the same name might make this easier or might bite me later.

-Everything is going unusually smoothly.
+Everything is going unusually smoothly. *<<note from the future: that didn't last long*

 I hope I set my configuration path correctly.
 Didn't get any acknowledgement message.